PSNI Assessment Centre & Initial Selection Test Guide

 Expect to be assessed on your ability to interpret both numerical data and your situational judgement.
 (Check out our Numerical Reasoning page for extra help.)

 Again, practice like a demon to hone your skills.
-I always recommend these PSNI IST practice tests because they contain full answers and explanations.
+We always recommend practice tests because they contain full answers and explanations.
 This allows you to identify the gaps in your knowledge and plug them.
 (It’s transformative for your chances of success.)

 The PSNI Assessment Centre – An Overview

-Here’s what you can expect at the PSNI Assessment Centre:
+Here’s what you can expect at the PSNI Assessment test Centre: